tylervalentine/mirrulations/README.md

 # Mirrulations

-Software to create and maintain a mirror of regulations.gov
+Software to create and maintain a mirror of regulations.gov.

 ## Architecture
 The image below shows the overview of the architecture for our system.
-Right now, the portions in blue are implemented at a basic level.
-Those in red are the remaining parts we need to connect.
-Regardless, the image shows the relationship between the working plumbing but also includes the plan over the next few weeks.
+It shows the relationship between components and how they are used in the system.
 ![Architecture](architecture.png)
 #### Regulations.gov
 ------